 In Calgary, all residents have the right to not be disturbed by noise.
-Noise can include, but is not limited to, yelling, shouting, loud music, horns, power tools and air conditioners.
+Sound is restricted to certain levels during the daytime and at night.

 All residents have the responsibility not to make noise that disturbs others and adhere to all bylaws related to noise.
 These include:

 - Between 10 p.m. and 7 a.m.
 Monday to Saturday and 10pm to 9am on Sunday and holidays, you may not operate: